viren-nadkarni/history-of-sanguem-village/README.md

 <!-- 17 -->

-A glimpse of the value of money and land in the olden days
+## A glimpse on the value of money and land in the olden days

 Our home Ganeshotsav is common.
-But Kikirbamb (Father of K. Avandhoot Nadkarni who worked in Union Bank) used to look after its arrangement, responsibility and expenditure side.
+But Kikirbaab (father of K. Avadhut Nadkarni who worked in Union Bank) used to look after its arrangement, responsibility and expenditure side.
 Anjunan also his own family Sangle' some Banghete.
 The remaining families bring camphor, incense, matvi fruits.
 Nevedya does and shows.